Back To Search Results

 Anatomy and Physiology

 The Gordon reflex is elicited by squeezing the calf muscle.
-The calf is mainly made up of the gastrocnemius and soleus muscles, which come together to form the Achilles tendon.
+The calf comprises the gastrocnemius and soleus muscles, which come together to form the Achilles tendon.
 Both muscles aid in the plantarflexing of the foot at the ankle.
 The typical plantar response reflex involves all muscles that shorten the leg, including the gastrocnemius and soleus.[3]
 A segmental reflex that involves all the leg and foot flexor muscles results in the toes going down during the plantar reflex.[3]
 When there is a lesion in the pyramidal system, the segmental downward response disappears, and the flexion synergy can become disinhibited to where the extensor hallucis longus muscle is recruited into the flexion response of the leg.[3]
 This leads to an upgoing toe with the Gordon, Babinski, Chaddock, and Oppenheim reflexes.[1]

 Indications